rabiaabdioglu/TarzoneApp/README.md

 <h1 align="center"> TarzoneApp  </h1>

-## :fire: Cloth Classification App
+## :shirt: Cloth Classification App

 - I created and trained a pytorch model for clothing classification.
 I have developed an IOS application for model use.
 Users can create outfit, save and share.
 - SwiftUI